marchaesen/vcxsrv/mesalib/docs/gallium/context.rst

   for the purposes of the draw_auto stage. -1 means the buffer should be appended to, and everything else sets the internal offset.

+* ``stream_output_target_offset`` Retrieve the internal stream offset from an streamout target.
+This is used to implement Vulkan pause/resume support which needs to pass the internal offset to the API.

 NOTE: The currently-bound vertex or geometry shader must be compiled with the properly-filled-in structure pipe_stream_output_info describing which outputs should be written to buffers and how.
 The structure is part of